California wine tasting rooms, hotels welcome back tourists

 Stay-at-home orders are estimated to have cost the state economy $72 billion in revenue from tourism and more than 600,000 hospitality jobs, according to Visit California, the state’s tourism marketing organization.

-The list of businesses cleared to open Friday is the most expansive yet, though counties have the ultimate say on which stores and services can open their doors.
+The list of businesses cleared to reopen Friday included movie theaters, bars and gyms and is the most expansive yet, though counties have the ultimate say on which stores and services can open their doors.

 Meanwhile, cases of COVID-19 in the state are still climbing.
 California on Thursday reported 139,281 cases and 4,881 deaths.
 The state’s daily average of new cases is up by more than 600 over the daily average a week ago.